sezito2/Justice-Centered-Data-Design/src/01-Learning-JS/05-lists-loops.md

 ## Exercises with Lists &amp; Loops

-Goals:
+In the exercises below, you will practice writing for loops with conditional statements.
+I have also included one exercise with `map()`.

-Be sure to convert all javascript codeblocks to executable blocks with the `js` notation.
+You have the choice about which for loop to use: `for...in` vs. `for...of`.
+You will find that sometimes, it may be helpful to use one over the other.
+Indeed, sometimes it may be better to have the index position from `for...in`, while other situations may simply just call for the actual item value provided by `for...of`.
+You decide!

-Let's use the following array lists for these exercises, so be sure to convert this codeblock to `js`.
+Let's use the following array lists for these exercises.

 ```javascript
 let professions = ['married', 'laborer', 'widow', 'laborer', ]